PyvesB/asm-game-of-life/README.md

 #### :page_facing_up: Implementation notes

 The initial cell pattern is generated using ideas from *Middle Square Weyl Sequence RNG*, published by Bernard Widynski on 4th April 2017.

 The implementation relies on a finite grid, all cells outside the grid boundaries are considered as dead.

 #### :cd: Running the code

-Simply use the following commands:
+Simply use the following commands in a terminal:
 ```
 git clone https://github.com/PyvesB/ASM-GameOfLife.git
 cd ASM-GameOfLife